Publishing Announcement: "These Photographers Are As Diverse As The State They Love"

 No Starting Point Or Destination

-This is the Blanche Russell Rock House.
-The Old Cliff Dweller’s Lodge holds the remnants of a life once lived by 1920s Ziegfeld Follies dancer Blanche Russell, who left her career to care for her ill husband.
-Traveling north of the Navajo Bridge into Marble Canyon AZ, the Russells’ car broke down, in what could only be described as divine intervention to have stopped at one of the most breathtaking plots of land in Arizona.
-Blanche built a meager lean-to against the largest rock of many framing a vibrant, panoramic mountain landscape, and gradually built a life by serving food to passer-bys vising the Grand Canyon
+The Blanche Russell Rock House is the remnant of a life once lived by the former 1920s Ziegfeld Follies dancer, who left her career for her husband’s health, and travelled to the southwest’s dry climate.
+The Russell's car broke down in what could only be described as divine intervention to have been stranded at one of the most breathtaking areas in Arizona.
+Loving the land, trusting their senses, and open to making the best of it, they erected a creative shelter against the largest rock among a vibrant and panoramic mountain landscape, and built a new life by serving passer-bys visiting the Grand Canyon.

 These were the others, which made it into the Online version: